Mark Little (Australian actor)

-Mark Little (born 20 October 1959) is an Australian actor, television presenter, comedian and screen/stage writer.
-He is known for portraying the role of Joe Mangel from 1988 to 1991, 2005 and 2022 on the Australian soap opera Neighbours.
+Mark Little (born 20 October 1959) is a British-Australian actor, television presenter, comedian and screen/stage writer.
+He is known for playing Joe Mangel on the Australian soap opera Neighbours from 1988 to 1991, in 2005 and in 2022.

 Career

 Little graduated from NIDA in 1980.
 He appeared in a string of Australian films and TV series during the 1980s, including Short Changed (1986), written by Aboriginal playwright Bob Merritt and directed by George Ogilvie.
 He was nominated for Best Supporting Actor in the AFI Awards for this role.

 He also performed his own comedy in Melbourne's comedy clubs throughout the eighties, while his longest-running television role was as Joe Mangel in the soap opera Neighbours, from 1988 to 1991.
 Owing to the show's popularity in the UK, he became known in the country and subsequently moved there.

 In 1990, Little starred in Nirvana Street Murder, which was his first lead role in a feature film.
 That same year, he co-hosted with Tania Lacy on Countdown Revolution, a music show that was on ABC each week night.
 He and Lacy were fired from the show in June after their infamous protest about acts having to mime and the hosts having to pretend to like an artist, even if they didn't.

 Little starred in the 1992 Australian film Greenkeeping, alongside Lisa Hensley.
 The part of Lenny was written for him by the film's writer and director David Caesar.
-In 1994, he replaced Chris Evans as the presenter of The Big Breakfast.
+In April 1994, he replaced Chris Evans as co-presenter of The Big Breakfast along with Gaby Roslin.
 He has also narrated cult TV series The Villa on Sky TV.

 He has worked on films such as Blackball and in the West End with his one-man show Defending the Caveman, which also won the Laurence Olivier Award in 2000.
 He returned to Neighbours as Joe for a brief period in 2005.